 Contrary to Bitcoin, Ethereum’s block size changes due to the gas spent on a block rather than a data limit.
 At the moment, the gas limit per block is 30 million gas, but the target size is 15 million gas per block.

-When you make a transaction, it competes with other transactions to get in the next block and get sent to the network to get validated.
+When you make a transaction on the Ethereum blockchain, it competes with other transactions to get in the next block and get sent to the network to get validated.
 So, if the network is congested, you may need to pay something extra to push the transaction ahead of others.
-This increases the gas fees.
+This increases the crypto gas fees.

 - Use DeFi Saver App